Rohitsharma2110/Generating_Express_Server/README.md

 In this project, we are writing a python script that will read json objects in which information about different nodes is present.
 The python script will automatically generate an Express server and include different middlewares and routes.

 Project Requirements (dependencies) :
-  1.  python must be installed in the directory that you will use.
+  1.  python must be installed in the directory that you use.
   2.  'node', 'express' and 'cors' must be installed in the output directory

 How to install dependencies: